-EERE expects to retain copies of all Letters of Intent, Concept Papers, and Full Applications and other submissions.
+EERE expects to retain copies of all Full Applications and other submissions.
 No submissions will be returned.
 By applying to EERE for funding, applicants consent to EERE's retention of their submissions.

 J. Title to Subject Inventions

 Ownership of subject inventions is governed pursuant to the authorities listed below: